mmoult/SPIRV-Interpreter/README.md

 git submodule update ---init --recursive
 ```

-then follow the steps to build, also including `-DBUILD_TESTING=ON` as an argument to cmake.
-After building, you should
+then follow the steps to build, also including `-DBUILD_TESTING=ON` as an argument to `cmake`.
+After building, you
-find a `tests` executable at `build/test/tests`.
+should find a `tests` executable at `build/test/tests`.

 ## Contributing
 Contributions via merge requests are welcome!
 Contributions should: